adrian-sondermann/ProMoAI/README.md

 │   │   └── prompt_engineering.py   <- Entry point to the conversation and prompt assembly.
 │   │
 │   └── main.py             <- Entry point for generating process models.
 │
-├── notebooks               <- Jupyter notebooks.
-Naming convention is a number (for ordering) │                               and a short `-` delimited description.
-│
 ├── scripts                 <- Scripts that are not part of the Python module.
 │